About your course

-It is a qualification in its own right, equivalent to a modular Masters degree on a taught programme.
-It can also operate as the base from which a doctoral programme (PhD) is mounted.
+The programme offers a qualification in its own right, equivalent to a modular Masters degree on a taught programme.
+It can also operate as the base on which a doctoral programme (PhD) is mounted.
 On successful completion you are eligible to apply for PhD direct without undergoing the normal MPhil registration and subsequent transfer application to PhD.

-A variety of assessment methods include illustrated oral presentations, preparation for coursework, group and individual research projects.
-Key skills are monitored in your use of IT, research methods, the ability work as part of a team, enhanced essay writing technique, ability to give oral presentations, compile reports, write reviews, maintain reflective practice journals and prepare documents to a high standard of presentation.
+Varied assessment methods include illustrated oral presentations and preparation for coursework, group and individual research projects.
+Key skills are monitored in your use of IT, research methods, the ability work as part of a team, enhanced essay writing techniques, ability to give oral presentations, compile reports, write reviews, maintain reflective practice journals and prepare documents to a high standard of presentation.

-In terms of personal skills you will have gained in confidence and expertise, and will have learned how to manage your time effectively and to organise your work.
-The final Research Project also includes the opportunity for you, where appropriate, to curate your own exhibition, to produce a practical portfolio or exhibition and to submit a body of creative work.
+In terms of personal skills, you will develop confidence and expertis, and will learn to manage your time effectively and organise your work.
+The final Research Project also includes the opportunity for you, where appropriate, to curate your own exhibition, produce a practical portfolio or exhibition and submit a body of creative work.